 Have you met the party baron of Crusader Kings 3?

 Wait, you don’t know the Party Baron of Crusader Kings 3?
 Aw, mate, he’s only an absolute ledge.
 Best bants in all the kingdom, I tell ya, throws the best parties from here to the Holy Roman Empire.
-While it looks like he’s scarpered from the game’s final release, tales of the legendary host appear to have helped shape the grand strategy’s tangle of plots, intrigue, and colourful characters.
+While it looks like he’s scarpered from the game’s final release, tales of the legendary host (and some fantastic placeholder art) appear to have helped shape the grand strategy’s tangle of plots, intrigue, and colourful characters.

 Released earlier today, Crusader Kings 3 is quietly packed with lovely paintings of court intrigue and bloody barons, each worthy of a frame on your wall.
 But earlier today, one developer shared a stunning, once-hidden artwork – unearthing the tale of feudal Europe’s coolest venue owner.